-NESAS – Network Equipment Security Assurance Scheme – is a voluntary initiative of the mobile industry to launch an ongoing security improvement programme that is focussed on mobile network infrastructure equipment.
+NESAS – Network Equipment Security Assurance Scheme – is a voluntary initiative of the mobile industry to launch an ongoing security improvement program that is focussed on mobile network infrastructure equipment.
 In its first incarnation, NESAS covers equipment designed to support functions defined by 3GPP that is deployed by mobile network operators on their networks.
 NESAS consists of two major elements:

-(1) security assessments of vendor development and product lifecycle processes; and
+(1) security assessments of vendor development and product lifecycle processes and

 (2) security evaluations of network products.